Neo802/Neo802/README.md

 - 👋 Hi, I’m Albert
-- 🖥️ C Language Family and Machine Code are the best
 - 🤝 I'm looking to enter the tech industry this year
 - 👀 I'm looking to unlock my potential
 - 📜 I'm looking to create stunning projects